 Biography

 Dr. Thanana Nuchkrua is a robotics and control researcher specializing in robust and adaptive control, data-driven modeling, human–robot interaction, and soft robotics.
-Since completing his Ph.D. in Mechanical Engineering (Science and Technology, 2015), he has pursued several international research appointments.
+Since completing his Ph.D. in Mechanical Engineering (Soft actuation and Control, 2015), he has pursued several international research appointments.

 He has served as a Postdoctoral Researcher, Research Associate (Faculty), and later as a Visiting Scholar at leading institutions including: